 The Code sets out the respective rights and responsibilities of providers, residents and visitors.
 Residential aged care facilities should:

 - allow residents to meet their visitors safely during an outbreak

 - minimise the risk of introducing or spreading COVID-19 within the residential aged care facility.

 The Aged Care Quality and Safety Commission also provides information on:

 - innovative ideas for providers to keep residents in touch with their loved ones

-- advice on screening staff and visitors to residential aged care facilities.
+- outbreak management guidance including visitor access to residential aged care facilities.

 Communicating with families and loved ones